You Need a Permit to Fly a Drone for Film & Print Purposes

 Each aerial request will be required to obtain a minimum of one off-duty Miami Beach Police or Ocean Rescue staffing depending on the site plan and the use.

 It is important that a complete and accurate Aerials Application Packet be submitted in a timely manner, as additional requirements for the approval of the permit request (such as notification distribution, signature survey collection, PD staffing, Coast Guard or Miami Port notifications/approvals, etc) will be determined by the details submitted.
-The sooner we know your accurate plan, the more time your production will have to complete any additional requirements and ensure that your permit can be issued in a time.
+The sooner we know your accurate plan, the more time your production will have to complete any additional requirements and ensure that your permit can be issued in time.

 If you have any questions as to how to apply for an UAS/Drone Permit, please reach out to the Film Office as early as possible to identify the best course of action for your specific production’s needs.